-Since 2001, host companies have saved more than $81.9 million in implemented intern projects.
-These projects also divert waste from landfills, reduce hazardous waste, conserve water and energy, and reduce greenhouse gases and emissions.
-The following annual savings are a testament that improved environmental performance is a cost-effective venture for Iowa’s business sector.
+Since 2001, host companies have saved more than $116.6 million in implemented intern projects.
+These projects conserve water and energy, reduce hazardous material usage, divert waste from landfills, and reduce greenhouse gases and emissions.
+The following savings are a testament that improved environmental performance is a cost-effective venture for Iowa’s business sector.

-For more detailed information on recently implemented projects, review the Pollution Prevention Intern Program Case Summaries booklet.
+For more detailed information on recently implemented projects, review the Pollution Prevention Intern Program Case Summaries Dashboard below.

-After one week of training with program staff the intern serves at the host facility, where they analyze the current process, research strategies, calculate cost comparisons and implement improvements.
+After one week of training with P2 program staff the intern serves at the host facility for eleven weeks, where they analyze the current process, research strategies, calculate cost comparisons and implement improvements.
 After writing a final report documenting results and recommendations, the intern presents this information to management at the host company and writes a case summary of the project.

 ** Students are not trained in or qualified to assess regulatory compliance issues. **

-Graduate and upper-level undergraduate students enrolled in engineering majors are encouraged to apply.
-A complete application packet consists of a resume, an application form, an unofficial copy of most recent transcripts and a list of fall of 2016 and spring of 2017 courses.
-A cover letter explaining what type of project the student feels would be most interesting is not required, but is helpful to the recruiters when preparing project assignments.
+Graduate and Junior or Senior undergraduate students enrolled in engineering majors are encouraged to apply.
+A complete application packet consists of a résumé, an application form, an unofficial copy of most recent transcript and a list of fall 2023 and anticipated spring 2024 courses.
+A cover letter explaining what type of project the student feels would be most interesting and a good fit for them is helpful to the recruiters when considering project assignments.
+Students will be fully

 The intern selection process will begin mid-October and continue into the spring until all project assignments are finalized.
 Applications from students will be accepted until all projects are finalized.
 Students are encouraged to apply early for the best consideration of all projects.